richbl/motion-surveillance/INSTALL.md

 	The top-level informational files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run the Motion-Surveillance package.
 They may be safely deleted.

 	As indicated above, Motion-Surveillance is organized into three separate package components.
-The organization of these components is represented in the structure of the parent `motion_surveillance` folder.
+The organization of these components is represented in the structure of the parent `motion-surveillance` folder.

 	> 	**Note:** the location of this folder structure is not important, but the relative folder structure and names must be preserved (or changed in all component configuration files).

- 2. Copy the `motion_surveillance` folder into an appropriate local folder.
+ 2. Copy the `motion-surveillance` folder into an appropriate local folder.

 	As an example, since the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software program installs into the `/etc` folder (as `/etc/motion`) on a Debian-based system, Motion-Surveillance can also be installed into the `/etc` folder, as indicated below:

 	```
-	/etc/motion_surveillance/
+	/etc/motion-surveillance/
 	|
 	├── lib
 	│   ├── lib_audio.rb